seanclen/hr-strategies/src/pages/blog/2020-06-01-new-cobra-model-notices.md

 title: New COBRA Model Notices
 date: 2020-06-01T12:26:19.404Z
-description: The Department of Labor issued two new model COBRA notices – the initial (also called general) notice and the election notice
+description: The Department of Labor issued two new model COBRA notices – the initial notice and the election notice.
 tags:
   - COBRA Model Notices
   - Department of Labor (DOL)